uds-psl/coq-library-complexity/README.md

 We make heavy use of the following results, which for technical reasons are oursourced to the Library of Undecidability Proofs.

-We use two frameworks they ease computability proofs with resource analysis for call-by-value lambda-calculus and Turing machines:
+We use two frameworks that ease computability proofs with resource analysis for call-by-value lambda-calculus and Turing machines:
 - A certifying extraction with time bounds from Coq to call-by-value lambda-calculus.
 ITP '19. https://github.com/uds-psl/certifying-extraction-with-time-bounds
 - Verified Programming of Turing Machines in Coq.
 Yannick Forster, Fabian Kunze, Maximilian Wuttke.
 Technical report. https://github.com/uds-psl/tm-verification-framework/